ws-tang/ws-tang/README.md

 # Lab Setup

+## Ubuntu Linux Server

+I use Ubuntu Server as the base image of my lab server.
+Setup details is available [here](lab/linuxBase.md).

 ## Kubernetes

 To set up a Kubernetes lab, one option is to use [kind](https://kind.sigs.k8s.io/).
 Details of my K8S lab setup with **kind** is available [here](lab/k8s/kuberneteslab.md).